tkefeli/MyRadio/README.md

 # MyRadio
 The RTL-SDR command line radio application for python3.
-This the simple radio program written in python (version 3.xx) to listen to radio brocasts HF band and FM band.
+This the simple radio program written in python (version 3.xx) to listen to radio broadcasts HF band and FM band.
-The program uses a RTL-SDR dongle (at this time only RTL-SDR, because I don't have anyting else) to capture signals that come from a passive loop antenna (which is sold from RTL-SDR site).
+The program uses a RTL-SDR dongle (at this time only RTL-SDR) to capture signals that come from a passive loop antenna (which is sold from RTL-SDR site).
 There is no GUI right now, however the important parameters can be adjusted using command line parameters.